gullskatten/meowday/README.md

 # Meowday

-Easily keep track of how your day has been.
+Easily keep track of how your day has been - or what you ate yesterday.

 Gain experience points and achievements by completing daily challenges or simply by registering your mood every day! 😀